-There’s a shared understanding that climate change poses an existential threat and the cost of inaction is too high.
-Representatives from both the United States and Mexico acknowledged the importance of creating a binational working group on transportation electrification to help combat climate change, create economic development opportunities for both nations and reinforce US-Mexico leading position in the auto industry as it moves towards electrification.
-California, the world’s 5th largest economy, has demonstrated through its leadership policies that it’s possible to make historical climate investments, grow the economy and slash greenhouse gas emissions at the same time.
+There is a shared understanding that climate change poses an existential threat and the cost of inaction is too high.
+Representatives from the United States and Mexico recognized the importance of creating a binational task force on transportation electrification to help combat climate change, create economic development opportunities for both nations, and reinforce the leadership position of the United States and Mexico in the industry. automotive as it moves towards electrification.
+California, the fifth largest economy in the world, has demonstrated through its leadership policies that it is possible to make historic climate investments, grow the economy, and reduce greenhouse gas emissions at the same time.

-While the primary topic of discussion was transportation electrification, there was a recognition that solutions need to be holistic and systemic and consider both the energy and transportation sectors as a whole.
-Innovative government structures such as the United State’s effort in creating a new joint office between the energy and transportation sectors can serve as a model for how others can work and share expertise across all levels of government.
-In addition to energy and transportation, there’s a need to partner with the telecommunications sector to address some of the broadband challenges Mexico and the US face with the electrification of transport transition.
+While the main topic of discussion was the electrification of transport, it was recognized that solutions must be holistic and systemic and consider the energy and transport sectors as a whole.
+Innovative government structures, such as the US effort to create a new joint office between the energy and transportation sectors, can serve as a model for how others can work and share knowledge at all levels of government.
+In addition to energy and transportation, there is a need to partner with the telecommunications sector to address some of the broadband challenges facing Mexico and the US with the electrification of transportation transition.

-Stakeholders articulated the need for a working group to create opportunities for collaboration between industry, government, and academia from both countries.
-One singular binational roadmap is essential as opposed to multiple individual roadmaps in order to foster a strong bilateral relationship, engender innovative technologies and strategies, and create joint solutions that tackle shared challenges.
+Stakeholders expressed the need for a working group to create opportunities for collaboration between industry, government, and academia from both countries.
+A single binational roadmap is essential rather than multiple individual roadmaps to foster a strong bilateral relationship, generate innovative technologies and strategies, and create joint solutions that address shared challenges.

 Challenges In the US-Mexico Automotive Industry Are Opportunities

 Many of the challenges raised are seen as opportunities and significantly overlap with the five key issue areas that subsequent working groups will be formed around: